skylerknecht/skylerknecht.github.io/_posts/2023-09-16-Kerberos-For-Attackers.md

 As a domain user we need to access resources within the environment.
 These resources are available via services such as HTTP, SMB, and LDAP.
-Active Directory (AD) uses Kerberos to manage authentication to these services.
+Primarily, Active Directory (AD) uses Kerberos to manage authentication to these services.

-## Example
+## An Example That Fails

 We're the domain user, `skyler.knecht@rayke.local`, and we would like to authenticate to the SMB service on `ws01.rayke.local`.

-Typically we'd authenticate with plaintext credentials when using the NTLM protocol, however, with Kerberos we'll need a Ticket Granting Ticket (TGT).
+We could use the NTLM protocol to authenticate with plaintext credentials, however, with Kerberos our credentials will be a Ticket Granting Ticket (TGT).

-To obtain a TGT we must negotiate with the Key Distribution Center's (KDCs) Authentication Service (AS) with a tool such as [getTGT.py](https://github.com/fortra/impacket/blob/master/examples/getTGT.py) from the Impacket suite.
+To obtain a TGT we must negotiate with a Key Distribution Center's (KDC) Authentication Service (AS).
+Thankfully a tool such as, [getTGT.py](https://github.com/fortra/impacket/blob/master/examples/getTGT.py), will automate the negotiation process.

 ```console
 getTGT.py rayke.local/skyler.knecht:Password1! -dc-ip 192.168.1.200
 ```

+The negotiation begins by first performing a Authentication Service Request (AS-REQ).
+This request includes a Client Name (cname) and Service Name (sname).
+In this case the cname would be `skyler.knecht` and the service name would be `krbtgt/rayke.local`.

+The KDC processes this information and determines that pre authentication is required, thus makes an Authentication Service Response (AS-REP) with the error, `KRB5KDC_ERR_PREAUTH_REQUIRED`.

+Pre Authentication data (PA-data) is a timestamp encrypted with the client's kerberos secret, typically the user's password.

+`getTGT.py` uses the plaintext credentials we provided and makes another AS-REQ with the PA-data appended.

+The KDC processes the PA-authentication data by decrypting the timestamp using the client's kerberos secret.

+> Since a KDC requires access to the client's kerberos secret it is typically located on a Domain Controller.
+{: .prompt-info }

+Upon successful decryption, The KDC makes an Authentication Service Response (AS-REP) with a TGT and session key appended. `getTGT.py` processes this response and writes the ccache file, `skyler.knecht.ccache`, containing our TGT to disk.

-This will generate a ccache file entitled, `skyler.knecht.ccache`.
-We can use this file to authenticate by assigning it to the environment variable `KRB5CCNAME` and using a "Kerberos aware" tool such as [CrackMapExec](https://github.com/Porchetta-Industries/CrackMapExec) (CME).
+We can use this file to authenticate by assigning it to the environment variable, `KRB5CCNAME`, and using a "Kerberos aware" tool such as, [CrackMapExec](https://github.com/Porchetta-Industries/CrackMapExec) (CME).

 ```console
 export KRB5CCNAME=skyler.knecht.ccache